Welcome to the technical documentation site for the Celo project!

 In this documentation you’ll find information on:

-Tutorials to get you started with the Celo codebase and the Alfajores Testnet
+- Tutorials to get you started with the Celo SDK and the Celo networks

 Celo’s purpose is to empower anyone with a smartphone anywhere in the world to have access to financial services, send money to phone numbers, and pay merchants.